‘Bachelor’ Host to ‘Step Aside’ After Train Wreck Interview on Racism

 The long-time host of The Bachelor franchise is temporarily “stepping aside” after a train wreck of an interview in which he defended a contestant’s racist actions, which included attending a plantation-themed party in 2018.

-In a statement posted to his Instagram page, Chris Harrison said he will not be present for the traditionally live “After the Rose” episode at the end of the current season.
+In a statement posted to his Instagram page, Chris Harrison said he will not be present for the traditionally live “After the Final Rose” episode at the end of the current season.
+How long the hiatus will last and who will replace Harrison as host for “After the Final Rose” is unclear.

 “The historic season of The Bachelor should not be marred or overshadowed by my mistakes or diminished by my actions,” Harrison wrote, referring to Matt James, who is the first Black lead in the history of The Bachelor.
 “I am dedicated to getting educated on a more profound and productive level than ever before.”